UCLRadarGroup/ADALM-PLUTO/README.md

 ## Quick Start
-Guides for quick starting with different operating systems are available [here](https://wiki.analog.com/university/tools/pluto/users/quick_start).
-Below is the example for Windows 10.
+Guides for quick starting with different operating systems are available [here](https://wiki.analog.com/university/tools/pluto/users/quick_start), and below is an example worked for Windows 10.

 1. Install the drivers
     - Before running the installer, ensure that the hardware supported by the drivers is not connected.
     - This download should support all of : Windows 10, Windows 8.1, Windows 8, Windows 7 Service Pack 1.